null2264/null2264/README.md

 - **The "Paranormal" Projects**

-  Bunch of software (usually a fork) that I maintain for personal uses
+  Bunch of software (usually a fork) that I maintain for personal uses that named after paranormal topics

   - [**`spirit`**](https://github.com/null2264/spirit)